JenishCloudEngineer/Simulated-Production--Incident-RCA/README.md

  Here it shows the logs for the app

- From this logs analyze the cause of error and create the report and a propse.
+ From this logs analyze the cause of error and create the report and a propose.